Amanprabhat/glassdoor-review-scraper/README.md

 # Installation
 1. Clone or download this repository.
-2. Run `pip install -r requirements.txt` inside this repo.
-Consider doing this inside of a Python virtual environment.
-3. Install [Chromedriver](http://chromedriver.chromium.org/) in the working directory.
+2. Install [Chromedriver](http://chromedriver.chromium.org/) in the working directory.
-4. Create a `secret.json` file containing the keys `username` and `password` with your Glassdoor login information, or pass those arguments at the command line.
+3. Create a `secret.json` file containing the keys `username` and `password` with your Glassdoor login information, or pass those arguments at the command line.
 Note that the second method is less secure, but in any case you should consider creating a dummy Glassdoor account.

 # Usage
 ```